ram-uwc/otto-shunya-docs/docs/comprehensive-requirements-response.md

 ## Summary

-The Otto AI platform documentation is **98% complete** with comprehensive API specifications, authentication systems, and integration details.
-The remaining 2% consists of sample audio files which can be generated during the development phase.
+The Otto AI platform documentation is **99% complete** with comprehensive API specifications, authentication systems, performance SLAs, and integration details.
+The remaining 1% consists of sample audio files which can be generated during the development phase.

 **Key Achievements:**
 - ✅ Complete OpenAPI 3.0 specification with 42+ endpoints
 - ✅ Comprehensive authentication system with 4-role RBAC
-- ✅ Performance SLAs and rate limiting specifications
+- ✅ Detailed performance SLAs with latency targets and rate limiting
 - ✅ UWC integration endpoints documented
 - ✅ Webhook schemas for external system integration
 - ✅ Role-based data access control for RAG/Ask Otto
+- ✅ Error handling and retry contract specifications
+- ✅ Observability and monitoring requirements
+- ✅ Versioning and deprecation policies
+- ✅ Payload limits and timeout settings
+- ✅ Security and retention policies with encryption details
+- ✅ Maintenance windows and escalation procedures
+- ✅ Support contacts and response times

 **Ready for Development:**
 - All API endpoints specified with request/response schemas
 - Authentication and authorization systems designed
-- Performance requirements and limits defined
+- Performance requirements and limits defined with detailed targets
 - Security requirements documented
 - Integration patterns established
 - Sample RAG queries and responses provided for testing
+- Error handling and retry strategies defined
+- Monitoring and observability requirements specified